Frans Floris: Life

 Frans Floris was born in Antwerp.
-He was the scion of a prominent artist family which originally went with the name ‘de Vriendt’.
-The earliest known ancestors of the Floris de Vriendt family, then still called only ‘de Vriendt’, were residents of Brussels where they practiced the craft of stonemason and stonecutter which was passed on from father to son.
+He was the scion of a prominent artist family, which originally went with the name ‘de Vriendt’.
+The earliest known ancestors of the Floris de Vriendt family, then still called only ‘de Vriendt’, were residents of Brussels, where they practised the craft of stonemason and stonecutter, which was passed on from father to son.
 One of Frans' ancestors became in 1406 a master of the Brussels stonemasons guild.
-A family member, Jan Florisz. de Vriendt, left his native Brussels and settled in Antwerp in the mid-15th century.
+A family member, Jan Florisz.
+De Vriendt left his native Brussels and settled in Antwerp in the mid-15th century.
 His patronymic name ‘Floris’ became the common family name in subsequent generations.
 The original form ‘de Vriendt’ can, however, still be found in official documents until the late 16th century.

 Frans' brothers were prominent artists.
-The most famous one is Cornelis who was an architect and sculptor and was one of the designers of the Antwerp City Hall.
-Jacob Floris was a painter of stained-glass windows and Jan Floris was a potter.
-Jan traveled to Spain to practice his art there and died young.
+The most famous one is Cornelis, who was an architect and sculptor and was one of the designers of the Antwerp City Hall.
+Jacob Floris was a painter of stained-glass windows, and Jan Floris was a potter.
+Jan travelled to Spain to practice his art there and died young.